Appdynamics/apm-game/README.md

   - `probability: <value>`: Execute this line of code with the probability of `<value>`.
 Provide a float for `<value>` between 0 and 1, where 0 means 0% and 1 means 100%.
   - `schedule: <cron>` (only nodejs): Execute this line of code, only if the given `<cron>` expression is matched.
 If you provide an expression with five fields, it is assumed that you start with minutes.
 If you provide seven fields, the first is assumed to be seconds and the last is assumed to be years.
   - `catchExceptions: <true|false>`: Use this for http requests to throw an exception if the downstream call failed, instead of ignoring them (default: true)
-  - `remoteTimeout': <value>`: Use this for http requests to define a timeout in milliseconds.
+  - `remoteTimeout: <value>`: Use this for http requests to define a timeout in milliseconds.
 After this time the connection will be terminated and an exception will be thrown.

 ### Databases